getzen/Mini_Shogi/src/README.md

 Mini Shogi a simplified introduction to the Japanese game Shogi.

-I created this app as a way to learn both Rust and Macroquad, the graphics framework.
+I created this app as a way to learn a little Shogi, but primarily Rust and Macroquad, the graphics framework.

 There are two AI opponents: